 For security reasons, some applications are required to open in a pop up window.
 In order to access your online courses, RAMSS and eHR, you must enable pop ups in your browser.
-It is highly recommend enabling pop ups specifically for https://my.ryerson.ca, as opposed to enabling all pop-ups, whenever possible.
+It is highly recommended enabling pop ups specifically for https://my.ryerson.ca, as opposed to enabling all pop-ups, whenever possible.

 On the same page that the pop-up was blocked, you should receive an alert that says "Notification bar requires response, press alt + n".
 You can either press alt + n keyboard combo, or hit the tab key to place your cursor on the "Allow once" button.
 Tab again to "Options for this site" dropdown, then select "Always allow" and press enter.

 On the same page that the pop-up was blocked, you should receive an alert that says "Firefox prevented this site from opening a pop-up window."
 To allow pop-up, navigate to the "Options" button located just before web content.
 Select the dropdown menu item that says "Allow pop-ups for my.ryerson.ca" and press Enter.

 On the same page that the pop-up was blocked, navigate to the browsers toolbar, and press Enter on the "Pop-ups were blocked on this page" button.
 Select the radio button that says "Always allow pop-ups and redirects from https://my.ryerson.ca".
 Then tab to the "Done" button and press enter.